-AI readiness isn't a single check — it's a set of overlapping surfaces: machine-readable files, crawler policy, structured data, security posture, and performance signals.
+AI readiness isn't a single check.
+Machine-readable files, crawler policy, structured data, security posture, performance — each surface has its own failure modes, and a clean score on one doesn't buy you anything on the others.
 This template gives you a repeatable checklist to run on any site before each release.

 1. Machine-readable surfaces

-These are the files AI assistants and crawlers look at first.
-Missing or broken files here mean the rest of the audit doesn't matter much.
+These are the files AI assistants and crawlers may use to orient themselves before fetching deeper pages.
+Missing or broken files here make the rest of the audit harder to interpret.

 • /llms.txt exists at the canonical origin, is served as Content-Type: text/plain, contains valid Markdown, and every linked URL returns HTTP 200.